peco/peco/README.md

 **Note:** When using the SmartCase filter with negative terms, results may be incomplete if the query transitions from all-lowercase to mixed-case (e.g. typing `foo -bar` then adding an uppercase character).
 If this happens, clearing the query and retyping it will produce the correct results.

+**Upgrading from v0.5.x:** This is a breaking change.
+In v0.5.x, a query like `test -v` matched lines containing both "test" and literal "-v".
+In v0.6.0, the same query matches "test" while *excluding* lines containing "v".
+If you need to search for a literal hyphen-prefixed term, escape it with a backslash (e.g. `\-v`).

 ## Select Multiple Lines

 You can select multiple lines! (this example uses C-Space)